OpenJavaCard/openjavacard-tools/README.md

 Vast majority of the code has been developed for this project:

 ```
-OpenJavaCard Development Tools
+openjavacard-tools: OpenJavaCard Development Tools

-Copyright 2015-2018 Ingo Albrecht
+Copyright (C) 2015-2018 Ingo Albrecht, prom@berlin.ccc.de

-This software is licensed under the GNU GPL Version 3.
+This library is free software; you can redistribute it and/or
-See the file LICENSE in the source tree for further information.
+modify it under the terms of the GNU Lesser General Public

-This software contains TLV parsing functions developed
+License as published by the Free Software Foundation; either
-and published by Philip Wendland as part of IsoApplet, which
+version 3.0 of the License, or (at your option) any later version.

-are also licensed under the GNU GPL Version 3.
+This library is distributed in the hope that it will be useful,

-Note that the GPL requires that you make the source code to
+but WITHOUT ANY WARRANTY; without even the implied warranty of
-your applet available to all your customers and that you
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU
-inform your customers about this option by means of an
+Lesser General Public License for more details.

-explicit written offer.
-It is recommended to publish your
+You should have received a copy of the GNU Lesser General Public
-modifications as open source software, just as this project
+License along with this library; if not, write to the Free Software
-is.
+Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA
 ```

 This project contains some crypto routines from [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro):